whtakeda/tamagatchi_app/README.md

 - creating instance of tamagatchi after creating new user, and synching data between the two
 - putting javascript in separate .js file
 - helper method tamagatchi_image in application_controller.rb
+- tamagatchi_path in link_to reset in index.html.erb
+- modal notification when user levels up